-On location recording of a few seconds of a DSC test pattern, at the head or tail of a scene, captures virtually everything a colorist needs to know to color correct or match scenes during the post-production process.
-This can help simplify the post-production process and avoid costly mistakes.
+Recording a few seconds of a DSC test pattern on-the-set, at the head or tail of a scene captures virtually everything a colorist needs to know to color correct or match scenes during the production process.
+This can help simplify the production process and avoid costly mistakes.
+The ability to save a full video frame capture on the WFM7120 with CaptureVu can aid the user in matching cameras, and provides a data record of the camera's output (saved to a USB stick) for monitoring any degradation that may happen over time.
+In the WFM5000 the freeze function can be similarly used to compare signals between live and frozen, while the unit is switched on.